 We have certain core requirements that all graduate students must fulfill, including required coursework.
 However, these do not fulfill the total credit requirements for the degrees, leaving room for more courses which fit the nutrition emphasis of each student.
-More information can be found here: http://nusc.uconn.edu/doc/graduatehandbookAndForms 10 3452802990.pdf
+More information can be found here: https://nusc.uconn.edu/wp-content/uploads/sites/3140/2022/08/Graduate-Handbook-Fall-2022.pdf